What is an Afro-descendant nose?

 The nasal dorsum may be straight, but is often wide and flat.
 The columella, the part that separates the two nostrils, is usually short and has little projection due to the lesser cartilaginous support of the tip.
 The thickness of the skin covering the Afro-descendant nose is also often greater than in other types of noses, which presents an additional technical challenge in achieving a more refined appearance after surgery.
 Additionally, the alar and septal cartilages tend to be more flexible and delicate, requiring specific structural reinforcement strategies.
 The nasal bone is often shorter and wider, and the soft tissues are more abundant, factors that directly influence surgical planning.

-I have over twenty years of experience in nose surgery for Afro-descendants and utilise the most advanced and current techniques, including autologous cartilage grafts and structured rhinoplasty, to achieve the best possible results for each case.
+I have over twenty years of experience in nose surgery for Afro-descendant patients and use structured rhinoplasty techniques, including autologous cartilage grafts, with individualised planning for each case.
 As a board-certified plastic surgeon Brazil (CRM-PR 17,388 | RQE 15,688), I am a member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS), and I lead a medical team dedicated to all types of facial surgery.
-Patients from the United Kingdom seeking ethnic rhinoplasty abroad benefit from my training at the Ivo Pitanguy Institute combined with advanced techniques learnt in the United States.
-My approach always prioritises a natural and balanced result, preserving the ethnic traits of the patient.
+Patients from the United Kingdom seeking ethnic rhinoplasty abroad benefit from my training at the Ivo Pitanguy Institute combined with techniques learnt in the United States.
+My approach always prioritises a natural and balanced result, preserving the ethnic traits of the patient and keeping identity at the centre of planning.
 I use techniques such as alarplasty for refining the alar base, septal extension with graft (*septal extension graft*) for tip projection, and *spreader grafts* for dorsal support — always respecting individual anatomy.

 Characteristics of ethnic rhinoplasty in Brazil